cryostatio/cryostatio.github.io/get-started/index.md

 ...
 ```

-Cryostat queries the OpenShift API server and looks for `Service`s with a port either named `jfr-jmx` or with the number `9091`.
+Cryostat queries the Kubernetes API server and looks for `Service`s with a port either named `jfr-jmx` or with the number `9091`.
 One or both of these conditions
 must be met or else Cryostat will not automatically detect your application.
 In this case you may wish to use the [Cryostat Agent](#using-the-cryostat-agent-with-jmx)
 to enable discovery, while keeping communications over JMX rather than HTTP.

 #### [Using the Cryostat Agent with JMX](#using-the-cryostat-agent-with-jmx)
-The two prior sections have discussed how to use the Cryostat Agent to do application discovery and expose data over HTTP, and how to use OpenShift configurations
+The two prior sections have discussed how to use the Cryostat Agent to do application discovery and expose data over HTTP, and how to use Kubernetes configurations
 for discovery and JMX to expose data.
 There is a third, hybrid approach: using the Cryostat Agent to do application discovery, and JMX to expose data.
 This may be
 useful since the Agent HTTP data model is readonly, whereas JMX is read-write.
 This means that using JMX to communicate between Cryostat and your applications
 allows for more dynamic flexibility, for example the ability to start and stop Flight Recordings on demand.
 Using the Cryostat Agent for application discovery
-is also more flexible than depending on OpenShift `Service`s with specially-named or specially-numbered ports.
+is also more flexible than depending on Kubernetes `Service`s with specially-named or specially-numbered ports.
 For more context about these concepts, please review
 the previous two sections on [using the Cryostat Agent](#using-the-cryostat-agent) and [using JMX](#using-jmx).

 `pom.xml`